Beyond Teal : The Androgynous Organisation (T.A.O.)

 I’ll be using here the the yin/yang one.

 Yin and Yang are concepts from ancient Chinese philosophy, used to describe how seemingly opposite or contrary forces may actually be complementary and interdependent in the natural world.
-The yin aspect represents the more receptive side and the yang, represents the more active one.
+The yin aspect represents the more receptive side and the yang, represents the more creative one.

 • Feminine Yang = CHAOS : dynamic energy, resilience, and intuition, often leading to pioneering and creative problem-solving.
 The shadow aspect is impulsiveness and a disregard for established processes, risking instability and confusion within the team.